Knowledge Hub

 Who are ‘retail customers’?

-The ‘retail customer’ definition aligns broadly with the scope of the FCA Handbook or relevant
+The ‘retail customer’ definition aligns broadly with the scope of the FCA Handbook or relevant regulations in each sector.
+For example:

-• for consumer credit, the Duty applies to all regulated credit-related activities;
+• for consumer credit, the Duty applies to all regulated credit-related activities.

 • for deposit-taking activities, the Duty applies to consumers, micro-enterprises, charities with a turnover of less than £1 million and a natural person acting in a capacity as a trustee if acting for purposes outside their trade, business or profession (in line with the ‘banking customer’ test in the Banking Conduct of Business Sourcebook (BCOBS)); and